mousymous/Shogun-duel/README.md

 ## Spritesheet_Animator(`texture.hpp`)<br>

 - **Purpose**:<br>
-  This class fetches spritesheets, animates them, and applies them as textures to entities (e.g., `Rect_Class::rect`).<br>
+  This class fetches spritesheets, animates them, and applies them as textures to entities (e.g., `Rect::rect`).<br>

 - **Things to Change**:<br>
   1. Add comments to explain the functionality to avoid forgetting how it works.<br>